cpd4t/online-resources/sabotage.md

 If your students are working in pairs already, then you can have them both create the errors, then one student in a pair will swap places with a student from another pair.

+## Variation

+We've also used this as a way of introducing more advanced code in the [sonic necklace project](sonic_neckace.md).
+The code was deliberately broken before hand and part of the programming challenge was to fix the errors before being able to use the program.
+Although students will not get a full understanding of the code, by working their way through it they'll get to see how other programmers make their programs.